orchetect/swift-timecode/README.md

 See the [online documentation](https://orchetect.github.io/swift-timecode) for library usage and getting started info.

-Also check out the [Examples](Examples) folder for sample code to see swift-timecode in action.
+Also check out the [Examples](Examples) folder for sample code to see SwiftTimecode in action.

 ## References